 While JSR166 has completed and is a now final approved JCP spec, the expert group remains involved in incremental improvements and changes to the java.util.concurrent package and related classes and packages.

-New classes that may appear in JDK8.
-These require Java7 to compile and run.
-The subpackage jsr166e.extra includes classes relying on jsr166e that are not currently targeted for package java.util.concurrent in JDK8 but may be released separately.
+New classes, located in java package jsr166e, that may appear in JDK8, but are usable in JDK6 - they require only Java6 to compile and run.
+The subpackage jsr166e.extra includes classes relying on jsr166e that are not currently targeted for package java.util.concurrent in JDK8 but are released separately.

-New classes targeted to appear in JDK7.
+Classes, located in java package jsr166y, targeted to appear in JDK7 but usable in JDK6.
 These require Java6 to compile and run.

 Preliminary versions of classes that build upon those targeted for JDK7, but are not planned for inclusion.
 These require Java6 to compile and run.